 - The Kingslayer: The ROA will judge and execute Tsar Vladimir after they conquer Vyatka, declaring him a self-serving autocrat who doesn't care about the people and betrayed the nation.
 How hypocritical this declaration is depends on who is leading the ROA, and how bad Vyatka is doing themselves.

 - People's Republic of Tyranny: This group of ex-Nazi collaborators officially style themselves the Committee for the Liberation of the Peoples of Russia (from 'Bolshevik tyranny'), but are not better than the Bolsheviks are by any means.
 If the KONR reunifies the western half of Russia while not being led by Oktan, they form the Russian Republic, which is either a flawed democratic republic with a controlled opposition (Zykov) or a strongman military dictatorship with no democracy and some benevolent tendencies (Bunyachenko).

 - Pet the Dog: The ROA helps out local farmers in their harvests in order to build whatever trust they can have with the Russian people.

 - Redemption Quest: If Zykov (and to a lesser extent, Bunyachenko) work hard enough to unify and rebuild Russia, they can throw off their negative image of collaborators and traitors and build up people's trust, and eventually create a livable, if flawed, country for the Russian people to live in.

-- Rewarded as a Traitor Deserves: Despite their allegiance to Germany, Samara still gets bombed by Luftwaffe pilots on a regular basis, like other states in the region.
+- Rewarded as a Traitor Deserves: Despite their former allegiance to Germany, Samara still gets bombed by Luftwaffe pilots on a regular basis, like other states in the region.

 - Shown Their Work: The flag of the Provisional Commissariat of Western Russia is actually a real and very obscure flag used by the Russian Liberation Army as an insignia.